imagirom/fancy/README.md

 # fancy

-miscellaneous utils for plotting, colors, slicing, nested dictionaries and more
+Miscellaneous utils for plotting, colors, slicing, nested dictionaries and more.

-install via setuptools or pip, but note that no dependencies are included (install what you need and import from submodules)
+Install via setuptools or pip, but note that no dependencies are included (install what you need and import from submodules).